The Hot Chocolate Run is a community celebration of Safe Passage, the Hampshire County organization addressing domestic violence.

 Our many donors and supporters are a critical part of our work.

-In this event’s thirteenth year, we are thinking big.
+In the event’s fifteenth year, we are thinking big.
 We hope that this year’s Hot Chocolate Run will raise even more funds for Safe Passage than ever before.

 Jen Dieringer has been running 5ks, 10ks and more for as long as she can remember.
 Her husband, John Frey, has organized, promoted and participated in running and cycling events for years.
 Their combined interest in and experience with the sport of running sparked the enthusiasm that led to the first ever Hot Chocolate Run for Safe Passage in 2004.